Cosham fireworks postponed by a week due to high winds from Storm Claudio

-Cosham bonfire and fireworks display postponed due to high winds from Storm Claudio
+Portsmouth fireworks: King George V playing fields bonfire and display in Cosham postponed due to high winds from Storm Claudio

 A BONFIRE and fireworks display due to take place in Cosham on Wednesday evening has been postponed due to high winds as Storm Claudio batters the city.